mkbaldwin/notes-public/training/cloud/AWS-SAA/book/ch4-vpc.md

     * Special type of ENA that supports TCP/IP
     * Allows HPC applications to use Libfabric to bypass host OS TCP/IP stack
     * Increased throughput and latency
-    * All instances must be in same subnet
+    * All instances must be in the same subnet
   * ParallelCluster
     * Automatically manage your Linux HPC cluster
     * Creates cluster instances and automatically creates a 15GB shared filesystem for them to use (based on EBS)